pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-recyclebinitem-list.md

 : URL of the site for which to retrieve the recycle bin items

 `--type [type]`
-: type of items which should be retrieved (listItems, folders, files)
+: Type of items which should be retrieved (listItems, folders, files)

 `--secondary`
-: use this switch to retrieve items from secondary recycle bin
+: Use this switch to retrieve items from secondary recycle bin

 --8<-- "docs/cmd/_global.md"